sergei-grechanik/st-graphics/README.md

 ![Viewing images with icat-mini.sh in tmux in st](https://github.com/sergei-grechanik/st-graphics/assets/1084979/54a639ec-afea-45d8-ac18-4f26844e6678)

 This repository also includes a simple script to display images `icat-mini.sh`.
+Note: to make it work in tmux you need to enable pass-through sequences, i.e. add something like this to your `.tmux.conf`:

+    set -gq allow-passthrough all

 ## Installation